 Central Government Central Government has the effective control over the general operations of the Council.
 It is responsible for providing the statutory framework within which the Council operates, provides a major proportion of its funding in the form of grants, and prescribes the terms of many of the transactions that the Council has with other parties (e.g. housing benefits).
 Details of principal transactions with government departments are set out in note 5.9.
 Other local authorities and other bodies Details of the amounts precepted and demanded are set out in the council's Collection Fund Statement.
 Members Members of the council have direct control over the Council's financial and operating policies.
-The total of members allowances paid in 2020/21 is shown in note 5.10.
+The total of members allowances paid in 2021/22 is shown in note 5.10.
 Twenty-seven members represent the Council on the governing bodies of voluntary and community organisations.
-Grants totalling £438k (2019/20: £422k) were made to such organisations by the council in the year.
+Grants totalling £448k (2020/21: £438k) were made to voluntary organisations by the council in the year.
+Further grants of £275k were made to voluntary organisations utilising COMF funding specifically awarded for distribution to organisations working to address issues caused by the pandemic. £502k of the total distributed was to organisations on which members represent the Council on the governing body.
+A further £88k of support has been distributed to foodbanks to support the community utilising COMF funding and the Household Support Fund.
 Details of the interests of members in external organisations are maintained in the Register of Members' Interests.
-Organisations in which members had disclosed an interest, received CIL project payments of £84k (including £65k to Parish and Town Councils) in 2020/21 (2019/20: £305k).
-There were no material transactions with declared organisations.
-The following members hold Director positions on Hertsmere Developments Ltd, the Council's wholly owned subsidiary: Cllrs DJ Carter, HS Cohen, PJ Hodgson-Jones and A Sachdev.
-The following members hold positions of Director on Elstree Film Studios, the Council's 100% owned subsidiary: Cllrs M Bright, CS Clapper, PJ Hodgson-Jones, PB Morris, MP Reeve, PD Rutledge, L Selby.
+CIL payments to Parish Councils totalled £190k.
+(2020/21: £65k).
+The following members hold Director positions on Hertsmere Developments Ltd, the Council's wholly owned subsidiary: CIIrs DJ Carter, HS Cohen and PJ Hodgson-Jones.
+Details of relationship described below.
+The following members hold positions of Director on Elstree Film Studios, the Council's 100% owned subsidiary: CIIrs M Bright, CS Clapper, PJ Hodgson-Jones, PB Morris, MP Reeve, PD Rutledge, L Selby.
+Details of relationship described below.